 Along with instructional responsibilities, faculty are expected to actively pursue research or creative activity to improve their instruction and extend their disciplinary knowledge; additionally, they are expected to engage in university, professional, and public service.

 To enable faculty to promote the teaching, research, and service missions of the university, a faculty member’s teaching commitment for a semester may be reduced through reassignment or through use of backed IUs (see below).
 Such reductions must be consistent with disciplinary accreditation standards and with resources of the department, the college or school, and the university.

-Chairs, program coordinators, and directors may be assigned between 3 to 9 instructional units a semester for administrative duties, with 6 units reassignment the norm for chairs and 3 units reassignment the norm for coordinators and directors.
+Chairs, program coordinators, and directors may be assigned between three to nine instructional units a semester for administrative duties, with six units reassignment the norm for chairs and three units reassignment the norm for coordinators and directors.
 This reassignment will be recommended by the appropriate dean and reviewed by the provost.
 It will not need to be re-established each year unless circumstances have significantly changed.
 The amount of reassigned time will depend on factors such as the number of full- and part-time faculty in the department, the amount of part-time faculty or graduate student supervision, enrollments, majors and minors, advising duties, program diversity, and service activities.

 - Externally supported grants

 - Research or creative activity

 - Curriculum and program development